acl-services/paprika/packages/Input/README.md

 ## Description

-The Input component is a standard text input with some enhancements.
+The Input component is a standard text input with some enhancements that can be used as a controlled or uncontrolled component.

 ## Installation